.jpg)

 Location data can be anything from addresses & latitude/longitude coordinates, to points, lines & polygons.
 You can also create spatial data with place names & administrative units such as countries and states.

-However, as well as using internal data from their organizations (such as CRM, loyalty card, ecommerce), organizations also regularly gather publically available Open Data to enrich their analysis.
+However, as well as using internal data from their organizations (such as CRM, loyalty card, ecommerce), organizations also regularly gather publicly available Open Data to enrich their analysis.

 More & more premium spatial data streams such as Financial, Human Mobility, Road Traffic, Points of Interest, Weather, Climate & Housing are also being used.